Ice wine: Canada

-In contrast to most other wine-producing regions, Canada, particularly the Niagara Peninsula, consistently undergoes freezing in winter and has become the world's largest ice wine producer.
-As a result, Canada produces a greater volume of ice wine than all other countries combined.
-Approximately 90 per cent of all ice wine produced in Canada originate from Ontario-based wineries, with wineries in Ontario producing approximately 800000 L of ice wine in 2016.
+In contrast to most other wine-producing regions, Canada, particularly the Niagara Peninsula, consistently undergoes freezing in winter and has become the world's largest icewine producer.
+As a result, Canada produces a greater volume of icewine than all other countries combined.
+Approximately 90 per cent of all icewine produced in Canada originate from Ontario-based wineries, with wineries in Ontario producing approximately 800000 L of ice wine in 2016.
 However, it is also produced in all other wine growing provinces of Canada, including British Columbia, Quebec, and Nova Scotia.
-Ice wine production is regulated by the Vintners Quality Alliance in the provinces of British Columbia and Ontario.
-If the sugar level in the grapes measures less than 35° Brix, then they may not be used for ice wine, a minimum considerably higher than that of German Eiswein.
+Icewine production is regulated by the VQA in the provinces of British Columbia and Ontario.
+If the sugar level in the grapes measures less than 35° Brix, then they may not be used for icewine, a minimum considerably higher than that of German Eiswein.
 These grapes are often downgraded to a lower designation, such as Special Select Late Harvest or Select Late Harvest.
 Canadian rules were further tightened in British Columbia in 2000 after a producer dealt with the mild winter of 1999 by moving grapes up to the mountains to seek freezing temperatures.

-Though Pelee Island Winery and Hillebrand were Canada's first commercial ice wine producers, starting production in 1983, Inniskillin Wines is considered the most widely known Canadian ice wine producer as the first Canadian winery to win a major international award, the Grand Prix d’Honneur at 1991 Vinexpo in France, with their 1989 Vidal Icewine (which was technically an illegal import into the EU), placing Canadian ice wines on the world stage.
-Pillitteri Estates Winery has emerged in the 2000s as the world's largest estate ice wine producer.
-In November 2006, Canadian producer Royal DeMaria released five cases of Chardonnay ice wine with a half-bottle price set at C$ 30,000, making it the world's most expensively priced wine.
+Though Pelee Island Winery and Hillebrand were Canada's first commercial icewine producers, starting production in 1983, Inniskillin Wines is considered the most widely known Canadian icewine producer as the first Canadian winery to win a major international award, the Grand Prix d’Honneur at 1991 Vinexpo in France, with their 1989 Vidal Icewine (which was technically an illegal import into the EU), placing Canadian icewines on the world stage.
+Pillitteri Estates Winery has emerged in the 2000s as the world's largest estate icewine producer.
+In November 2006, Canadian producer Royal DeMaria released five cases of Chardonnay icewine with a half-bottle price set at C$ 30,000, making it the world's most expensively priced wine.

+China

+China is the second largest global producer of ice wine, and produces approximately 40% of the world's ice wine, and with significant portions of the industry occurring in Gansu and Liaoning provinces, and smaller portions in Yunnan and Xinjiang.
+Cold weather in Gansu province requires the trenching of vines to prevent die-off, but the region has conditions that lead to resilience to rots and is low in industrial pollution.

 Europe

-The most famous (and expensive) ice wines are German Eiswein, but ice wine is also made in European countries such as Austria, Croatia, Czech Republic, Denmark, France, Georgia, Hungary, Italy, Lithuania, Luxembourg, Moldova, Poland, Romania, Slovakia, Slovenia, Spain, Sweden and Switzerland at least in smaller quantity.
+The most famous (and expensive) icewines are German Eiswein, but icewine is also made in European countries such as Austria, Croatia, Czech Republic, Denmark, France, Georgia, Hungary, Italy, Lithuania, Luxembourg, Liechtenstein, Moldova, Poland, Romania, Slovakia, Slovenia, Spain, Sweden and Switzerland at least in smaller quantity.
 Eiswein is part of the Prädikatswein quality category in the German wine classification.
-The French language term Vin de glace is part of the wine classification in Luxembourg, but not in France, but is sometimes found on the rare bottles of ice wine produced in Alsace.
-In most of France, the climate is too warm for ice wine production.
+The French language term Vin de glace is part of the wine classification in Luxembourg, but not in France, but is sometimes found on the rare bottles of icewine produced in Alsace.
+In most of France, the climate is too warm for icewine production.